opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 This section describes the mapping of schema annotations to physical entity properties within the system.
 Physical entities represent the main data structures, such as tables or views, in the data store.

-Physical entities are mapped inside "definition" properties inside "tables" array in "schema".
+Physical entities are mapped within the "definition" property inside the "tables" array in the "schema".

 | Schema Annotation                  | Physical Entity Property | Description                                                         | Mandatory |
 |------------------------------------|--------------------------|---------------------------------------------------------------------|-----------|